-The CBNBWB has indicated that it has the capability to provide the necessary quantities of water from its water supply system consisting of wells and reservoirs (Appendix A.2 of Resource Report 2 - Water Quality and Use).
+The CBNBWB has indicated their capability to provide the necessary quantities of water from their water supply system consisting of wells and reservoirs (Appendix A.2 of Resource Report 2 - Water Quality and Use).
 The existing 12-inch potable water line has the necessary pressure and capacity to deliver 20 million gallons over a two to three week period during the months of September through May and a three to four week period during the months of June through August.